miriamposner/get-started-with-tableau/getting-started-with-tableau-public.md

 ## 7. Compare multiple values

 You created a visualization!
 Now, let's see if we can create a stacked bar chart, the way we did with Excel.
-We'll compare **Application Instition Type** with **Application Arts Discipline**.
+We'll show how **Application Instition Type** correlates with **Application Arts Discipline**.

 Luckily, this is easy.
 Just drag the Application Institution Type measure onto the bar chart you've already created.